top of page

 HOW LONG IS THE COURSE?

-Our courses run in term time only and are between 12-14 weeks long, renewal for the next term is automatic allowing your little one to keep their place and move to the next level.
-If for any reason you do not want to continue you must notify us at least two weeks prior to the end of the course finishing.
-Our aim is to ensure that each individual child is placed in a suitable group to encourage confidence, progression and most importantly happiness in the water.
+Courses run in term time only and are between 12-16 weeks long, renewal for the next term is automatic allowing your little one to keep their place and move to the next level.
+If for any reason you do not want to continue you must notify us at least two weeks before the end of the course finishing.
+I aim to ensure that each child is placed in a suitable group to encourage confidence, progression, and most importantly happiness in the water.

 WHAT CAN YOU DO TO HELP?

-We welcome you to visit the pool prior to starting so that your baby/child is familiar with the surroundings, and you know where you’re going on the day.
-When you're at home, make sure you have lots of fun splashing, laughing, playing and singing at bath time - this will make a big difference when coming to the pool to swim for the first time.
+You are welcome to visit the pool before starting so that your baby/toddler is familiar with the surroundings, and you know where you’re going on the day.
+When you're at home, make sure you have lots of fun splashing, laughing, playing, and singing at bath time - this will make a big difference when coming to the pool to swim for the first time.

 GETTING HUNGRY?

-We recommend that you can feed your baby 1 hour before the lesson starts if needed, a small milk top up could be given to baby if hungry before entering the pool.
-For toddlers we suggest a light snack 30-40 minutes before entering the pool especially if lessons are near lunch time, this will help with their concentration as sugar levels can lower at this point.
+I recommend that you feed your baby 1 hour before the lesson starts if needed, a small milk top-up could be given to the baby if hungry before entering the pool.
+For toddlers I suggest a light snack 30-40 minutes before entering the pool especially if lessons are near lunchtime, this will help with their concentration as sugar levels can lower at this point.

 IS YOUR CHILD FEELING ILL?

-If your child has a cold, runny nose or is teething - our advice is that it's perfectly okay to swim.
+If your child has a cold, runny nose, or is teething - my advice is that it's perfectly okay to swim.
 If they have a temperature, chesty cough, or ear problem, then it's best to stay at home in the warm and recover before coming back to the pool.
-If your child or a family member has picked up a sickness or diarrhea bug, swimming is definitely not permitted for 48 hours after the last outbreak.
+If your child or a family member has picked up a sickness or a diarrhea bug, swimming is not permitted for 48 hours after the last outbreak.
 If your baby has a rash or skin infection it's always best to get it checked with the doctor before swimming.

-If unsure please contact us with any questions or queries.
+If unsure please don’t hesitate to contact me with any questions or queries.

 THINGS YOU NEED TO BRING...